ringcentral/engage-voice-embeddable/docs/customize-redirect-uri.md

   // the origin is used for postMessage var origin = 'https://ringcentral.github.io'; // origin where the widget is deployed. if (window.opener) {
-    // For normal popup login window
+    // pass callbackUri to widget
     window.opener.postMessage({
       callbackUri: window.location.href,
     }, origin);